Ramones: Final years (1990–1996)

 The band fulfilled their contract with Sire Records in 1991 after being on the label for over a decade and a half, ending with the release of Loco Live.
 After leaving Sire Records, Brett Gurewitz of Bad Religion offered to sign the band to his label Epitaph Records, even traveling to a concert in Amsterdam and begging Joey and Johnny.
-Meanwhile, Stormy Shepard from Leave Home Bookings (who was booking then-up-and-coming bands like Rancid and the Offspring) negotiated with the Ramones: "I'll put you on tour with these bands that are huge now.
+Meanwhile, Stormy Shepard from Leave Home Bookings (who was booking then-up-and-coming bands on Epitaph like the Offspring and NOFX) negotiated with the Ramones: "I'll put you on tour with these bands that are huge now.
 They're your fans; you can do whatever you want.
 You'll be playing in front of kids who like this style of music."
 At the same time, the band's manager, Gary Kurfurst had just worked out a deal where he was going to get his own record label, Radioactive Records.
 When C. J. Ramone heard Johnny talking about signing to Kurfirst's label, he questioned: "Johnny, you've run this band for years.
 You carried it all yourself.
 I don't understand how you don't see the conflict of interest in signing to your manager's label.
 Just in terms of business, I don't understand how you don't see that.
 You're really throwing away the last few years of your career.
 Those Epitaph guys grew up listening to you.
 They will do anything to give you the business success you never had.
 Your manager will do the same thing he always has.
 He's going to throw his stuff out there.
 You're going to break through without anyone's support and you're going to face the rest of your career the way it's been up until now."
 Johnny replied: "When you have as many years in the business as I do, then you can make the decisions."